Magnus Gullerud

 Magnus Gullerud (born 13 November 1991) is a Norwegian handball player for Kolstad Håndball and the Norwegian national team.

 He participated at the 2019 World Men's Handball Championship.

 He started out playing handball for Skarnes Håndball and later signed with Elverum Håndball as an amateur player.
 In 2009, Magnus Gullerud signed a professional contract with Elverum Håndball.

+He was one of six handball players that Kolstad expanded the player staff with in autumn 2021, ahead of the 2022/2023 season.